day8/lein-git-inject/README.md

 The entire process has three steps, and this middleware handles the first two of them.

-As you read these three steps, please keep in mind that Leiningen middleware runs very early in the Lein build pipeline.
+As you read these three steps, keep in mind that Leiningen middleware runs very early in the Lein build pipeline.
 So early, in fact, that it can alter the `EDN` of your `defproject` (within your `project.clj` file).